felixarjuna/ploeg.emulator/README.md

 # OCPP Charging Station simulator

-This is a charging station simulator that supports OCPP JSON-2.0.1/1.6/1.5
+This is a charging station simulator that supports OCPP JSON-2.0.1/1.6/1.5.
+This project extends the [OCPP-Charge-Point-Simulator](https://github.com/Lamerat/OCPP-Charge-Point-Simulator/tree/main/) project by Lamerat by adding OCPP JSON-2.0.1 support and implement Typescript.
+Shout out to the base project. 🚀

 ## Implemented functions